erpc-io/eRPC/README.md

 ## Code notes
   * Major types
     * App TIDs: `uint8_t`.
 We need one per thread, so 256 is enough.
-    * Session number: `uint32_t`.
-We need one per session, and we may need more than 65,536.
+    * Session number: `uint16_t`.
+We need one per session, and we don't expect to support over 65,536 sessions per thread.
+More sessions can be supported with multiple threads.
     * Sequence numbers: `uint64_t` - not `size_t`
     * Numa nodes: `size_t`.
 These are not transferred over the network, so no need to shrink.